LuisMiCa/IRsmallDecoder/README.md

 | SAMSUNG   |      880       |     29      |
 | SAMSUNG32 |      852       |     29      |

 To keep track of the sizes of this library, I used the ToggleLED example as a reference to determine the actual sizes, by compiling a version without the IRsmallDecoder and comparing it to the full version, for each of the supported protocols.
+<div style="page-break-after: always;"></div>
 <table>
 <thead>
 <tr>